kaicong12/burpple-bookmarking/README.md

 - **Logout**: Users should be able to logout securely

 ### Restaurant Bookmarking
-- **Add Bookmark**: Users should be able to bookmark a restaurant by entering details such as name, address, and cuisine.
+- **Add Bookmark**: Users should be able to bookmark a restaurant by entering details such as name, address.
 - **Edit Bookmark**: Users should be able to edit the details of a bookmarked restaurant.
 - **Cancel Edit Confirmation**: Users should be notified if they want to discard his edit changes
 - **Delete Bookmark**: Users should be able to remove a restaurant from their bookmarks.
 Delete a bookmarked restaurant should remove it from the folders where this restaurant is in.